 We’ve had a damn good think about which lawn mowers we like the most and which ones are best in each of the following categories: cordless, corded, petrol, robot and ride on.

 And here they are in all their shiny splendour.
 Fret not if none of these tickle your fancy bits because T3 world also has a tranche of full round-ups in every category of lawn mower known to mankind – short of any rocket- or nuclear- propelled models we don’t know about.
-We'll also be highlighting bargain options on the mower front come Amazon Prime Day.

 Our in-depth lawn mower guides, category by category: